-Trisha Yearwood uses black olives in the original recipe, which I happen to love but generally omit, since The Cajun doesn't like them and often, this dish is traveling for other people to eat.
-She also uses plain diced tomatoes, but I like the added punch of Rotel tomatoes, and often substitute them for at least part of the tomatoes, when a recipe calls for plain diced tomatoes.
+Trisha Yearwood adds 1 small (2.25 ounce) can of sliced black olives drained, which I omit, along with 3 (14.5) cans of diced tomatoes with the liquid, part of which I exchange for Rotel tomatoes.
+The olives are added with the tomatoes and combined with all of the other sauce ingredients.
+I happen to love olives but generally omit, since The Cajun doesn't like them and often, this dish is traveling for other people to eat.
+I like the added punch of Rotel tomatoes, and often substitute them for at least part of the tomatoes, when a recipe calls for plain diced tomatoes.
 There are several varieties of Rotel available these days, depending on the heat level you prefer.
 Use a little additional beef broth if you need to loosen the sauce up more to make up the difference in the juices.
 From there it's just layering and then baking.

 Here's how to do it.

 Spread half of the spaghetti noodles in the bottom of a greased 9 x 13 x 2 inch baking pan.
 Top that with half of the meat sauce.
 I love this meat sauce, which includes bacon.
 When I use bacon in a meal like this, I usually use my kitchen shears to cut it directly into the pan.
 It makes an easy job of "slicing" bacon.
 I also substituted Italian seasoning for the dried oregano, and use substantially less than what the original recipe called for, which I felt would be a bit too strong for my tastes.